mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

         sudo docker run --cap-add=NET_ADMIN --name cont1 -ti ubuntu:jammy bash:
         apt update
-        apt install iproute2 -y
-        apt install iputils-ping
-        apt install netcat -y
+        apt install iproute2 iputils-ping netcat git -y

 6. Run container number 2 (it will have name **cont2**) and install necessary network utils inside it, see Fig. A2:

         sudo docker run --cap-add=NET_ADMIN --name cont2 -ti ubuntu:jammy bash:
         apt update
-        apt install iproute2 -y
-        apt install iputils-ping
-        apt install netcat -y
+        apt install iproute2 iputils-ping netcat git -y

-After all these actions we should have 2 Ubuntu 22 containers running with names **cont1** and **cont2** inside our host operating system.
+After all these actions we must have 2 Ubuntu 22 containers running with names **cont1** and **cont2** inside the host operating system.

-Finaly, its necessary to download the tutorial folders from GitHub into the filesystem of the host OS running our containers **cont1** and **cont2**:
+Finally, its necessary to download the tutorial folders from GitHub repository into the filesystems of the host OS and containers **cont1** and **cont2**:

     git clone https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial.git tut-rep

+It is assumed that the repository is downloaded inside the user home directory of the host OS and inside the root directory (/) of containers **cont1** and **cont2**.

 ![Fig. A1: Starting the first container (cont1)](https://github.com/mkraposhin/opensdn-forwarder-basic-tutorial/blob/main/figs/Fig-A-1.png)
 *Fig. A1: Starting the first container (cont1)*